eclipse-tractusx/item-relationship-service/docs/adminguide.md

       allowedNames: ID 3.0 Trace, ID 3.1 Trace, R2_Traceability # List of comma separated names of the policies to accept.

 digitalTwinRegistry:
+  type: ${DIGITALTWINREGISTRY_TYPE:decentral} # The type of DTR.
+This can be either "central" or "decentral".
+If "decentral", descriptorEndpoint, shellLookupEndpoint and oAuthClientId is not required.
   descriptorEndpoint: ${DIGITALTWINREGISTRY_DESCRIPTOR_URL:} # The endpoint to retrieve AAS descriptors from the DTR, must contain the placeholder {aasIdentifier}
   shellLookupEndpoint: ${DIGITALTWINREGISTRY_SHELL_LOOKUP_URL:} # The endpoint to lookup shells from the DTR, must contain the placeholder {assetIds}
   oAuthClientId: keycloak # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
+  discoveryFinderUrl: ${DIGITALTWINREGISTRY_DISCOVERY_FINDER_URL:} # The endpoint to discover EDC endpoints to a particular BPN.
   timeout:
     read: PT90S # HTTP read timeout for the digital twin registry client
     connect: PT90S # HTTP connect timeout for the digital twin registry client